camunda/camunda-docs/docs/guides/getting-started/model-your-first-process.md

 ---
 id: model-your-first-process
-title: Model your first Process
+title: Model your first process
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-In Camunda Cloud you have two options to design and deploy a workflow: the [Zeebe Modeler](https://github.com/zeebe-io/zeebe-modeler/releases) and the Console Modeler.
+In Camunda Cloud you have two options to design and deploy a workflow: the Console Modeler and the [Zeebe Modeler](https://github.com/zeebe-io/zeebe-modeler/releases).

 <Tabs groupId="modeler" defaultValue="console" values={